Assessment of an Exhaled Breath Test to Detect Bronchiectasis

 Inclusion Criteria:

-Control subjects were recruited according to the following inclusion criteria:(1) Age>18 years; (2) No history of any lung disease (except for the history of pneumonia in the past time and small pulmonary nodules); (3) Willing to join in and sign the informed consent form.
+Healthy control subjects were recruited according to the following inclusion criteria:(1) Age>18 years; (2) No history of any lung disease (according to pulmonary imaging and physical examinations); (3) Willing to join in and sign the informed consent form.

 Exclusion Criteria: